-If you have hard water, then you know full well how the minerals in your tap water can build up and stain your sinks and in your shower, not to mention the toilet!
+If you have hard water, then you know full well how the minerals in your tap water can build up and stain your sinks, tub and shower, not to mention the toilet!
 No matter what you do, it seems as if those stains are there to stay.

 While regular soap and water (and even many bathroom cleaners) can’t even come close to combating these hard water stains, there are ways to handle cleaning mineral deposits in your bathroom and kitchen, leaving your house looking brand new once again.

 Avoid Harsh Products That Can Dull and Scratch Surfaces

 Many kitchen and bath cleaners claim to clear away mineral deposits left in sinks and toilet bowls, and yes, many can.
 Made from acid-based chemicals, these cleaners can get the job done.
 But at a price.

 Abrasives and harsh chemicals scour off stains, but leave scratches and dullness behind.
 Even bleach can leave a surface looking bland and dull after repeated use.